Anderson Flats Provincial Park: Aviation

 Junkers JL-6, to which floats were installed.
 The plane was used for prospecting and hunting expeditions.
 In summer 1923, the Air Board deemed the plane unairworthy.
 Repairs proved unsuccessful.
 Reaching 300 ft on a test flight, the engine quit, and the floats skidded along a barn roof on landing.
 Laying abandoned on the river bank until 1929, the plane was then sold and shipped by rail to Prince George.
 Mission Point continued to be an important stop for fuel, weather-related issues, and accommodation, for flights to the Yukon and Alaska, since no airfield then existed at Terrace or Prince Rupert.
 Until the Yukon Telegraph was abandoned in 1936, pilots often requested the telegraph linesmen stationed along the route to light fires to indicate the flight path.

 In May 1932, five Eastman E-2 Sea Rovers of the Mitchell Exploration Co. mining expedition, which had been following the GTP line eastward from Ontario, landed on the river.
 By this time, improvements were needed for the airstrip to safely handle loaded planes.
 By 1936, the rolling surface prompted an official notice that the use of the unlicensed field was discouraged.
 That year, Jack Ahearn made a forced landing.
 After refueling, the engine stalled a few minutes after takeoff.
 On landing, the plane struck a barn roof, slid, and was badly damaged.

 By 1940, during World War II, construction was planned for new airports at Smithers and Prince George.
 Another field was developed at Woodcock.
 Hazelton was bypassed as a stop but was used by local aviators.

 Mission Point reverted to a rough field, which remained available until the mid-1960s, where the final mention was in a pilots' guide.
 Subsequently, the site became overgrown with weeds.

 Park profile

 In March 2006, the Ministry of Environment purchased the property from a private owner.
 Established in May 2007, the 99 ha park includes 1300 m of river frontage on the two rivers, 17 ha of floodplain, and forested terraces.
 Directly across the Skeena is Bulkley Junction Provincial Park.

-The wildlife habitat includes black bears, grizzly bears, moose, coyotess, wolves, marten, otter, beaver, and bald eagles.
+The wildlife habitat includes black bears, grizzly bears, moose, coyotes, wolves, marten, otter, beaver, and bald eagles.
 Deeper pools adjacent to the park provide rearing and over-wintering fish habitat for various species.
 Forested provincial crown land borders the eastern boundary.
 A couple of private residences border the park.